 Huntley Meadows Location and Hours

-The park is open dawn to dusk year-round, closed Tuesdays.
-Hours vary seasonally, but the Visitor Center is generally open noon to 5:00 weekdays and 9:00 to 5:00 weekends.
-Admission is free for individuals and families.
+Huntley Meadows Park is open daily from dawn to dusk, year-round.
+Visitor Center hours vary seasonally, but the center is usually open 9:00 to 5:00 weekdays and noon to 5:00 on weekends (closed Tuesdays).
+Admission to Huntley Meadows is free for individuals and families.

-Visit the Huntley Meadows Park website for more information and for special events.
+Visit the Huntley Meadows Park website for the latest calendar of educational events and guided wildlife walks.
 The park frequently hosts after-hours and sunset hikes, and special nature-focused events for kids.